CMPUT404Project/social-distribution/README.md

+# Changes Made After Demo
+1. Complete sharing feature
+2. Image png and jpeg feature complete
+3. Complete integration with team 16

+All of our features are complete, ez :), we are gigachads :) <3

 # Backend Setup
 ## Setup/start VENV and Install Requirements
 ### For Linux and Mac Users (this will create a virtual environment in the current directory, and install all the requirements, as well as activate the newly created VENV):